Boost (C++ libraries): Associated people

+There are mailing lists devoted to Boost library use and library development, active As of 2023.

 License

 Boost is licensed under its own free, open-source license, known as the Boost Software License.
 It is a permissive license in the style of the BSD license and the MIT license, but without requiring attribution for redistribution in binary form.
 The license has been OSI-approved since February 2008 and is considered a free software license, compatible with the GNU General Public License, by the Free Software Foundation.